xeolabs/xeolabs.github.com/index.md

 business fun and profitable.
 <br><br>
-As an **open source developer**, I collaborate with a diverse community of experienced engineers, adapting our experiments and tools to the needs of my clients, resulting in efficiency and certainty of delivery.
+As an **open source developer**, I collaborate with a diverse community of experienced engineers, adapting our experiments and tools to the needs of our clients, resulting in efficiency and certainty of delivery.
 When projects grow, I can also enlist the help of some of those engineers, as needed.